007MarkThomas/OptimizelySDKWrapper-iOS/README.md

 In the “OptimizelyWrapper” file change the ‘jsonDatafile’ variable to point to your datafile.
 Your link is available in the Optimizely dashboard under Settings.

-Also in the “OptimizelyWrapper” file change the “sdkKey” to your SDK key which is also found in the Optimizely dashboard under the Settings
+Also in the “OptimizelyWrapper” file change the “sdkKey” to your SDK key which is also found in the Optimizely dashboard under the Settings.